MGreenwood/Mothership/MothershipVision.md

 mothership rift create "team/auth-system"
 # Other team members can join the same rift
 # Collaborative development with automatic conflict resolution

+# Create a wormhole to test cross-rift compatibility
+mothership wormhole create "alice/auth-system" "bob/user-dashboard"
+# Test how Alice's authentication changes work with Bob's UI changes
+# Both rifts remain independent, but you can see combined results
 ```

 ### Time Navigation